Recidvst/chris-snowden.me/README.md

 # chris-snowden.me

-- Personal website/contact page
+- Personal website/portfolio
 - Inspired by 80s neon aesthetic
-- Using Vue.js/Nuxt.j and Netlify
+- Using Eleventy with a sprinkling of Svelte and Netlify

-### Temporary
+### In progress